Workspace and Program Interface

 The canvas can display your document in one of the following preview modes: normal, Outline, Pixel Preview or Retina Pixel Preview.

 To switch between the modes, use the View menu.
 In fact, there are three options in the menu.
 When all of them are off, the program works in the normal mode, which is the default.

-The normal mode is supposed to be used as the main mode for editing vector paths, arranging objects, etc. In this mode, the program displays all object features as the stroke, fill and effects.
+The normal mode is supposed to be used as the main mode for editing vector paths, arranging objects, etc. In this mode, the program displays all object features such as the stroke, fill and effects.

 The Outline mode displays object outlines as paths.
 No Stroke, Brush, Fill or other features are visible.
 This mode might be useful when you need to edit paths.
 Since graphics are displayed in a very simplified way in the Outline mode, the program should redraw your design faster than in the normal mode.

 Pixel Preview Mode

 The Pixel Preview mode lets you see how your artwork may look after being rasterized (e.g., if you export it to a JPEG file).
 In this mode, the program simulates rasterization.
 All vector-based graphic elements in your document remain editable.

 The program generates the pixel grid based on the size of the current sheet.
 For example, if the sheet is 100x100px, your artwork will be presented by 100 pixels horizontally and 100 pixels vertically.

 To hide or show the pixel grid, use the Guides and Grid section of the Preferences dialog.